Invisible but Vital to Value Chains of Production

 Low Earnings and Long Hours

-Several factors, including financial need, drive many home-based workers to do this work.
+Several factors, including financial need, drive home-based workers to do this work.
 In the IEMS sample, over three-quarters said their households rely entirely on earnings from informal work.
-The home-based workers’ earnings play a critical role in meeting basic family needs.
+Home-based workers’ earnings play a critical role in meeting basic family needs.

 Homeworkers in Global Value Chains

-Often, a multinational firm based in an industrialized country will outsource production to homeworkers scattered across one or more countries.
+Multinational firms based in an industrialized country will outsource production to homeworkers scattered across countries.
 Links between the homeworker and the lead firm can be obscure.
 This can make it difficult to negotiate rates or receive payment for completed work.
 This case offers an illustration:

 When a trade union organizer in Canada tried to help one immigrant Chinese garment worker get her back wages, she found that the garment worker did not know whom she worked for … the man who dropped off raw materials and picked up finished garments drove an unmarked van.
 When the garment worker eventually found a tag with a brand label on it among her raw materials, the trade union activist was able to trace the “label” from a retail firm in Canada to a manufacturing firm in Hong Kong to an intermediary in Canada: in this case, the global value chain began and ended in Canada.

 When the local intermediary was asked to pay the back wages due to the garment homeworker he replied: “Put me in jail, I cannot pay.
 The manufacturer in Hong Kong who sub-contracted production to me has not paid me in months.”